Falling down the plot holes: Why ‘A Quiet Place’ is a loud disappointment

 Then there’s the question of why you’d want to bring a child into such a horrifically unforgiving world.
 It’s selfish, dumb, and makes absolutely no sense other than to bring some excitement to this otherwise slow and stale narrative.

 In the basement of the family’s house, the father Lee (Krasinski) tries to make radio contact on foreign frequencies while experimenting on new hearing aids for his daughter.
 But why the fuck didn’t they just live down there aside from to occasionally hunt or gather food?
 Or better yet . . .

 They were living in New York even before the monster infestation.
 You know, a city full of creatives, many of whom would’ve owned or rented soundproof recording studios.
-Why did they not setup camp in a place designed to block all noise?
+Why did they not setup camp in a place designed to block all noise using soundproofing equipment?
 Or perhaps we should be asking how a family with so little logic managed to outlive everyone else.